flotwig/site/README.md

  * `/vhost.conf` The nginx config include to set up caching, rewrites, etc.

+ * `/template.html` The HTML template for each page

  * `/index.php` Code for the controller

  * `/content/` Main content directory